OBX Oceanfront Erosion

 The areas with the least amount of erosion are Corolla, Southern Shores, the south end of Kill Devil Hills, and the north end of Nags Head.
 In between these areas the beaches tend to erode at a faster rate causing a scallop effect.

-The areas with the worst erosion are where you will find the ridiculously low priced beach front homes.
-These houses are what we call 'wash-ins' because they are getting ready to get washed into the ocean.
+The areas with the worst erosion are where you will find the ridiculously low-priced beach front homes.
+These houses are what we call Oceanfront Wash-ins because they are getting ready to get washed into the ocean.

-Fortunitely most of the towns are implimenting Beach Nourishment to replenish the lost sand.
+Fortunately, most of the towns are implementing Beach Nourishment to replenish the lost sand.